SolhavenGames/Elementals-of-Tulia/README.md

 - Tixolam begins human tests, starting a "Perfect-Warrior" program with Bane being given to ***Warrior-000 "Zero"***.
 - **_Xor_** is tasked with being the main diplomat between Irision and Tixolam.
 - Representatives from Wrenao, Tixolam, and Fraklen give the "Speeches of Destiny" in the world government meeting, declaring the Phlanax as evil and aggressive.
 - Tulian World Government collapses when the Coven forms their own independent World Government, and neither can claim full legitimacy.
+- Bunnis becomes the first Phlanax nation to mass mobilize preparing for war, against the wishes of their allies.
 ## T-Year 908
-- **Dal yon Tulia** starts, a deadly global war between the Coven and Phlanax, displacing and killing millions within the first months.
+- **Dal yon Tulia** starts after a border conflict between Irision and Rutt, a deadly global war between the Coven and Phlanax, displacing and killing millions within the first months.
 (T-Year 908 - Present)
 - **_Is’ale_** immediately joins the Rutt Military (Naturine), refusing to let Knightsdales dominate Tulia.
 - **_Xor_** silently begins to regret his alignment after his daughter is killed for protesting.
 - First refugees flee to Earth, most die in space.
 - Wavalo publically executes Knightsdale sympathisers, attempting to send a message.
 - **_Xor_** is fired for Conspiracy to Sabotage Tixolam.
 - ***Rai***, ***Arete***, & **_Xor_** flee in the first refugee group. (**_Rai_** & **_Arete_** together, **_Xor_** alone) (E-Year 2020)
+- An attempted Knightsdale coup in Sharlin (Litti nation) fails due to high public support for the current sitting government.
+- **_Ember's_** parents are forcefully enlisted, leaving her alone.
 ## T-Year 909
 - Coven nations begin confiscating and stealing Space equipment, heavily hindering attempts to flee to Earth.
 - **_Zero_**, along with the 6 other soldiers in his division, are deployed to their first missions, assassinations across Ralia (Ballad Nation) and Wavalo (Watrish Nation).
+- An isolationist movement in Rutt fails after Wavalo and Ralia silences them with spies and cyber warfare.
 - **_K’zorak_** becomes a popular news anchor in Ralia, covering war news.
 - **_Zero_** reaches Bane Gate II, the first to do so.
 - **_Xor_** integrates to Human society, choosing to hold on to his nationalism secretly (E-Year 2021).
+- Rutt discovers Wavalo & Ralia's actions, demanding reparations.
+Both apologize, but neither pay.
 - **_Spara_** defects from the Icik Army, hiding out deep in The Far South.
 - The Forbidden Element Death is born from the mass murders in Dal yon Tulia, catching the God's attention for a moment.
 - **_Dera_** is drafted, splitting him from his sister **_Teira_**, who flees to Sharlin, taking refuge in refugee camps.